Monkeys currently make up only 0.1% of the animals used in research in Great Britain.

-Primate research remains controversial and has been the subject of vigorous campaigning by antivivisection groups for at least 20 years.
-But many independent and expert enquiries, of which the Weatherall Report is the latest in the UK, have concluded that there is a strong case for their use to advance scientific and medical knowledge, and in assessing the safety of new medicines.
+Primate research remains controversial and has been the subject of vigorous campaigning by antivivisection groups in the past.
+Many independent and expert enquiries such as the Weatherall Report have concluded that there is a strong case for their use to advance scientific and medical knowledge, and in assessing the safety of new medicines.
 The use of primates, like other animals, should only be when there is no alternative, and should be subject to careful regulation.

 Most research primates are macaques or marmosets.
 They are used in relatively small numbers (they make up around 0.1% of research animals) but they have been important in many important medical advances; for example the polio vaccine, life support systems for premature babies, and deep brain stimulation for Parkinson’s Disease.

-Currently the main areas of primate study are infectious diseases eg to develop vaccines and treatments for HIV/AIDS and malaria; in neuroscience to better understand the brain and treat conditions ranging from Alzheimer’s disease to schizophrenia; and in reproduction, fertility and fetal research.
+Currently the main areas of primate study are infectious diseases to develop vaccines and treatments for HIV/AIDS and malaria.
+Monkeys are also used in neuroscience to better understand the brain and treat conditions ranging from Alzheimer’s disease to schizophrenia.
+The other main research area is into reproduction, fertility and development in the womb.
 They are also used in safety testing new medicines and vaccines.

-Cotton-top tamarin monkeys have a high rate of spontaneous colon cancer.
+One particular example is the Cotton-top tamarin monkeys which have a high rate of spontaneous colon cancer.
 They develop colon cancer in a very similar way to humans, so investigations of whether colon cancer is heritable - as it can be in humans - are now a focus of research.
-Other monkeys used in research include macaques and marmosets, mostly in brain research and in safety testing of new medicines.

-The Government’s Chief Scientific Advisor, Sir David King FRS, said:
+The topic of using monkeys was the subject of the Weatherall Report in 2007.
+At the time the Government’s Chief Scientific Advisor, Sir David King FRS, said:

 "Although rare, the use of primates in medical research and testing is invaluable, as an essential aspect of work which provides the best hope for breakthroughs in important areas such as neurodegenerative disorders and for aspects of immune and reproductive functions."